-Sensing a huge business potential in the country's fast growing small and
+Sensing huge business potential in India's fast-growing small and medium

-investing in basic IT infrastructure but is looking at partners to manage
+longer just investing in basic IT infrastructure but is looking at partners

-their ever-complex IT needs while they grow," IBM's Global Technology
+to manage their ever-complex IT needs while they grow," IBM's Global

-alone, Mehrotra said.
-IBM, which is presently on a massive expansion drive
+IBM, which is currently on a massive expansion drive to rapidly strengthen